Basic seitan recipe

-Seitan is when you mix pure vital wheat gluten with water or broth and seasonings.
-Vital wheat gluten is the protein in wheat separated from the starch.
-It’s pure wheat protein.
-It’s also called wheat meat.
+Seitan results when you mix vital wheat gluten flour with broth and seasonings.
+Vital wheat gluten is made when you separate the starch from the protein in wheat flour.
+It's pure wheat protein.
+It's also called wheat meat.

 Gluten is the main protein found in wheat.
 It’s what gives bread dough its elastic and stretchy nature and makes bread nice and chewy.